mariuszmspace/my-links/README.md

 - [BBR NKOTB](https://blog.apnic.net/2017/05/09/bbr-new-kid-tcp-block/) - Excellent article that explains BBR and compares it to traditional TCP congestion and loss algorithms -- `article`
 - [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/) - Little how-to guide on network programming using Internet sockets -- `tutorial`
 - [Beyond the 12 Factor App](https://tanzu.vmware.com/content/ebooks/beyond-the-12-factor-app) - Free ebook, by Pivotal -- `book`
+- [Business Architecture Body of Knowledge (BIZBOK)](https://www.businessarchitectureguild.org/page/BIZBOK) - Is to business architects what ITIL is to IT leaders, represents a framework of best practices and disciplines for business architects, [overview blog entry](https://www.bmc.com/blogs/bizbok-introduction/), free membership required -- `article`
 - [Bookshop.org](https://bookshop.org/) - Bookshop is an online bookstore with a mission to financially support local, independent bookstores - ditch Amazon! -- `check it`
 - [Borg, Omega, and Kubernetes - Lessons Learned from 3 Container Management Systems Over a Decade](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/44843.pdf) - Paper by Google -- `article`
 - [Browser Fingerprinting - What Is It and What Should You Do About It](https://pixelprivacy.com/resources/browser-fingerprinting/) - An in-depth article with actionable tutorials -- `article`
 - [Building Secure & Reliable Systems](https://static.googleusercontent.com/media/sre.google/en//static/pdf/building_secure_and_reliable_systems.pdf) - The third SRE book from Google, free -- `book`
+- [Building Security In Maturity Model (BSIMM)](https://www.bsimm.com/) - A BSIMM assessment empowers you to analyze and benchmark your software security program against 100+ organizations across several industry verticals.
+It’s an objective, data-driven analysis from which to base decisions of resources, time, budget, and priorities as you seek to improve your security posture -- `article`
 - [Business Technology Architecture Body of Knowledge (BTABoK)](https://itabok.iasaglobal.org/) - New v3 and renamed version of [Information Technology Architecture Body of Knowledge (ITABoK)](https://itabok.iasaglobal.org/itabok-1/), a free public archive of IT architecture best practices, skills, and knowledge developed from the experience of individual and corporate members of IASA -- `collection`
 - [C4 Model](https://c4model.com/) - A modern approach for visualising software architecture -- `article`
 - [Center for Humane Technology](https://www.humanetech.com/) - Non-profit working to expose the effects of persuasive technology -- `join`